HPInc/kalexa-sdk/README.md

 For instance: When annotating a class with`@LaunchIntent` you must override the callback method `onLaunchIntent`.
 So when a SessionRequest comes from Alexa to your skill, `Kalexa-SDK` will map the Launch Request to the class annotated with `@LaunchRequest` and `onLaunchIntent` of that class will be called.

- - `LaunchIntent` and  `onLaunchIntent` - Handles the LaunchIntent event.
+ - `@LaunchIntent` and  `onLaunchIntent` - Handles the LaunchIntent event.
- - `RecoverIntentContext` and `onUnknownIntentContext` - When a BuiltInIntent comes without a context, you may annotate with `@RecoverIntentContext` to handle the error and respond gracefully.
+ - `@RecoverIntentContext` and `onUnknownIntentContext` - When a BuiltInIntent comes without a context, you may annotate with `@RecoverIntentContext` to handle the error and respond gracefully.
- - `FallbackIntent` and `onFallbackIntent` - Handles the AMAZON.FallbackIntent
+ - `@FallbackIntent` and `onFallbackIntent` - Handles the AMAZON.FallbackIntent
- - `HelpIntent` and `onHelpIntent` - Handles the AMAZON.HelpIntent
+ - `@HelpIntent` and `onHelpIntent` - Handles the AMAZON.HelpIntent
- - `FulfillerIntent` and `onConnectionsRequest` - Handles the Skill request from another existent Skill.
+ - `@FulfillerIntent` and `onConnectionsRequest` - Handles the Skill request from another existent Skill.
- - `Intent` and `onIntentRequest` - Probably the most important annotation since it's where you will handle all of your Intents.
+ - `@Intent` and `onIntentRequest` - Probably the most important annotation since it's where you will handle all of your Intents.
 It's basically the entry point of Intents.
 When an Intent is mapped to your Intent class the `onIntentRequest` will be called.
 You can also map more than one Intent to an Intent class using the `mapsTo` annotation property.
  ```
  @Intent(mapsTo = ["RecipeIntent", "LaunchIntent"])
  class FoodIntent extends IntentExecutor {